MichaelR2002/MichaelR2002/README.md

 <!-- Banner -->
-<h1 align="center">Hi, I'm Michael!</h1>
+<h1 align="center">Hi 👋, I'm Michael!</h1>

 ---

 ## 🚀 About Me
    Proud graduate from Southeastern Louisiana University with a degree in Computer Science - Information Technology, where I spent most of my time learning languages and methods for DevOps, all the while working on the projects listed below.

    I got my start at Source 1 Solutions as an intern, learned the ropes fast, and now work there as a Junior System Administrator.
 These days I focus on solving weird tech problems, and always looking for ways to make things faster, cleaner, and less of a headache.

 ---